-Mailgun requires Domain verification for two main reasons.
-First, it verifies that you are the owner of the domain, preventing unauthorized senders from utilizing your domain in our platform.
+Mailgun requires domain verification for two primary reasons.
+First, it confirms that you are the owner of the domain, preventing unauthorized senders from using your domain in our platform.
 Second, the SPF and DKIM records authorize our SMTP servers to send on behalf of your domain.
-This improves your deliverability with your recipients.
+This serves to significantly improve your deliverability - our specialty!

-It is good practice to always double check your DNS record changes via a local and public query.
-Local queries can be performed using built-in utilities like dig (Linux/Unix) and nslookup (Windows)
+You always want to double-check any changes you make to your DNS configuration via both a local and a public query.
+Local queries can be performed using built-in utilities like dig (Linux/Unix) and nslookup (Windows).

-Verify via Dig - The syntax for dig is: dig -t <record type> <hostname>
+To verify via a dig command, the syntax is: dig -t <record type> <hostname>

 dig -t TXT domain.tld